 - Lap 8 same as Lap 2, with 40 reps at each station

-Note: Wake Tech cannot guarantee that the BLET Academy is safe or appropriate for everyone.
-Any liability, loss, or damage occurring in connection with the exercises, instruction, or advice given in the Academy is expressly disclaimed.
+Wake Tech cannot guarantee that the BLET Academy is safe or appropriate for everyone.
+Any liability, loss or damage occurring in connection with the exercises, instruction or advice given in the academy is expressly disclaimed.
 Future cadets should consult their doctors before embarking on this exercise routine.
 Cadets should never force or strain during exercise and should stop exercising and seek medical attention if they experience pain or discomfort during workouts.

 - Review the Administrative Code 12 NCAC 9B .0101/9B .0111

 - The academy abides by 12 NCAC 09B .0203 "Admission of Trainees"